 - Wash Smart to Keep Your Shirts Performing: Protect your performance fabrics by washing them in cold water and always air drying.
 Skip the fabric softener, as it can clog the material and ruin its ability to wick away sweat.

-What to Look for in a Big & Tall Golf Shirt
+What Makes a Great Big & Tall Golf Shirt?

 Finding a great golf shirt when you're a bigger guy can feel like a real challenge.
 Too often, brands just scale up their standard sizes, leaving you with a shirt that’s either too short and rides up your belly or so wide it looks like a tent.
 But the right shirt does more than just cover you—it helps you play better and feel more comfortable for all 18 holes.
 A good golf shirt should move with you, keep you cool under pressure, and fit your frame properly without pulling or pinching.